 The analytics layer is where data becomes insight.
 Power BI is the centerpiece of the Microsoft analytics layer.
 It provides enterprise visualization, self-service analytics, and AI-powered insights.

-Semantic models in Power BI serve as the business abstraction layer.
-They translate technical data structures into business-friendly terms with pre-defined measures, hierarchies, and relationships.
-This keeps metric definitions consistent across all reports regardless of who creates them.
+Semantic models in Power BI act as the business abstraction layer.
+They convert technical data structures into easy-to-understand terms.
+This includes pre-defined measures, hierarchies, and relationships.

 Advanced analytics capabilities include: